 About

-His story of resilience and commitment to the transplant community was profiled by The Wall Street Journal in the article, “He Got a New Heart.
+Tristan’s story of resilience and commitment to the transplant community was profiled by The Wall Street Journal in the article, “He Got a New Heart.
 Now This 34-Year-Old Is Fighting to Fix the Transplant System,” as well as by Fortune, Bloomberg, CNN, and other national media outlets.

-Previously, he was a Special Employee in the Executive Branch of the U.S. Government and a Venture Partner at Warburg Serres, where he worked with the Warburg family and led global blockchain and AI investment strategy on behalf of Merck and AXA.
+Prior to founding Transplants.org, Tristan built his career as a tech entrepreneur and venture capitalist.
+He also serves as Managing Partner of Fund of Funds at Flyover Capital.
+Previously, he served as a Special Government Employee in the Executive Branch of the U.S. Government and as a Venture Partner at Warburg Serres, where he led global blockchain and AI investment strategy for Merck and AXA.

 Tristan has served on the Council of Experts for the U.S. State Department at the Global Entrepreneurship Summit hosted by President Obama, the Council of Judges for National Geographic’s World Legacy Awards, and several Host Committees at United Nations’ Summits.
 He has also lectured at The University of Texas at Austin, Princeton University, New York University, and other universities.